DanielleLevyPaz/Semantic-Course-Search---POC/README.md

 * This version uses in-memory dictionaries for embedding lookup.
 * Not optimized for scale or production deployment.
 * No persistent index — search is recomputed per run.
-To upgrade this to a production-ready version, consider using ChromaDB or Milvus for persistent, indexed vector storage.
+To upgrade this to a production-ready version, will use ChromaDB for indexed vector storage.

 ##### 🧱 Next Step